Zaporizhzhia thermal power station

-Zaporizhzhia thermal power station is a large non-nuclear thermal power plant (DRES) in the purpose-built city of Enerhodar in Ukraine that was built by the Soviet Union between 1971 and 1977.
+Zaporizhzhia thermal power station is a large thermal power plant (DRES) in the purpose-built city of Enerhodar in Ukraine.
 It is the most powerful thermal power station in Ukraine, with an installed capacity of 2,850 MWe.
-Its primary fuel is coal; it can also fire natural gas and fuel oil, and has tank storage for these reserve fuels adjacent to the coal bunkers.
+Its primary fuel is coal.
+It can also fire natural gas and fuel oil, and has tank storage for these reserve fuels adjacent to the coal bunkers.

+Operation

+The plant was built by the Soviet Union between 1971 and 1977.

+The first stage of this power plant with a capacity of 1200 MW began operation in 1973.
+In 1977, the second stage of the power plant with a capacity of, 2400 MW began operation.
+In 1986, the power plant produced a record amount of electricity and was awarded the Order of the October Revolution.

-The plant has two 320 m tall flue-gas stacks, which are among the tallest free-standing structures in Ukraine.
-The plant is not equipped with any flue gas desulphurization systems, but does use electrostatic precipitators to remove fly ash prior to the flue gas being exhausted via one of the two chimneys.
-Like many other coal-fired generating stations, the Zaporizhzhia site encompasses an ash pond; coal ash from the boilers is delivered by pipe to the 135 hectare (333 acre) pond where it is disposed of.
+The plant has two 320 m tall flue-gas stacks, which are among the tallest freestanding structures in Ukraine.
+The plant is not equipped with any flue gas desulphurization systems, and uses electrostatic precipitators to remove fly ash prior to the flue gas being exhausted via one of the two chimneys.
+Like many other coal-fired generating stations, the Zaporizhzhia site encompasses an ash pond.
+Coal ash from the boilers is delivered by pipe to the 135 hectare (333 acre) pond, where it is disposed of.

 The plant supplies power to the southern regions of Ukraine.
 Some of the power is transmitted from its substation through the Enerhodar Dnipro Powerline Crossing to the north side of the Kakhovka Reservoir.

-On 4 March 2022, the thermal plant and the adjacent Zaporizhzhia Nuclear Power Plant were captured by Russian forces during the 2022 Russian invasion of Ukraine.
+On 4 March 2022, the thermal plant and the adjacent Zaporizhzhia Nuclear Power Plant were captured by Russian forces during the Russian invasion of Ukraine.
 On 5 May 2022, the thermal power plant stopped operating after it ran out of coal, as it was unable to get further deliveries due to the invasion.